keithalewis/math/um1.md

 application.
-This culminated in Delbaen and Schachermeyer's No Free Lunch with Vanishing Arbitrage theorem to get around Aloaglu's result that the unit ball in the $L^\infty$ weak-$*$ topology does not have an iterior point.
+This culminated in Delbaen and Schachermeyer's No Free Lunch with Vanishing Arbitrage theorem to get around Aloaglu's result that the unit ball in the $L^\infty$ weak-$*$ topology does not have an interior point.

 The Unified Model does not require the Hahn-Banach theorem.
-It also does not involve a so-called real-world probablility measure that is immediately throw out to get the risk-neutral probability measure.
+It also does not involve a so-called real-world probability measure that is immediately throw out to get the risk-neutral probability measure.
 It does not involve the Ito formula, stochastic integrals, partial differential equations, not to mention weak-$*$ topologies.